Forbidden Island Tiki Lounge

 Add it to Critiki!

-Forbidden Island is a new tiki bar on the island of Alameda just east of San Francisco, but it has the look and feel of a classic old tiki bar.
-The bar is the creation of Martin "Martiki" Cate, a longtime tiki devotee and onetime Trader Vic's bartender, and "Conga Mike" and Manny Thanos, who are part-owners of the nearby Conga Lounge.
-Cate has also been responsible for much of the organizing of the wildly popular annual San Francisco Tiki Bar Crawl.
+Forbidden Island is a tiki bar on the island of Alameda just east of San Francisco.
+It opened in 2006, but it has the look and feel of a classic old tiki bar.
+The bar was the creation of Martin "Martiki" Cate, a longtime tiki devotee, rum expert, and former Trader Vic's bartender, and brothers "Conga Mike" and Manny Thanos, who are part-owners of the nearby Conga Lounge.
+In early 2009, Cate left the Forbidden Island partnership, and opened his own Smuggler's Cove in San Francisco.

 The decor is filled with many layered details, and was crafted primarily by Bamboo Ben and Martin Cate.
 There is an abundance of bamboo and thatch, and the walls are lined with wood, giving the appearance of the inside of a ship.
 There are several artifacts from tiki lounges of the past, including a war club from the Kahiki in Columbus, floats from Eli Hedley's Island Trade ship, which were used tat he Pago-Pago in Tucson, Koa wood tabletops and large peices of bamboo from the Lanai in San Mateo, and several carved pieces including two large carved poles by Ken Pleasant that were used at the Kahiki Moon in Burlington, Vermont.
 The logo tiki was carved by Tiki Diablo, and presides over a water feature in a cozy corner.
 There are three hut-like booths, and a long bar with comfortable seating.
 A rear patio is open until 9p.m. (after 9 it closes to minimize noise for the surrounding residential neighborhood).